Xonman/Jubilee3d-parts/README.md

 * Even cooling from every side
 * Retain height adjustability
 * Modular nozzle design to allow for various tool heights (eg a standard v6 vs a Volcano)

+## Frame brace

+A simple brace for as many corners of the frame as you can fit.
+Heavily inspired by the VzBot frame brace.

+Requires:
+- 2x M5 x 10mm button head bolts
+- 2x Drop-in hammerhead T nuts